emissary-ingress/emissary/user-guide/getting-started.md

 **To install the Ambassador Edge Stack:**

 1. Run the following command: `edgectl install`

-  * If your installation "hangs" for several minutes while acquiring a DNS hostname, open a new window and run the command `sudo killall -HUP mDNSResponder`
-  * Note that this will require your password.

 2. Provide an email address so you can be notified before your domain and certificate expire.